secretstartups/handbook/digital-experience/website/index.html.md

 There are two comparison sections on our website, `/compare/` and [DevOps tools](/competition/).

 The DevOps tools section provides an in-depth, feature by feature comparison of GitLab and our competitors.
-Pages in the DevOps tools section are maintained by the Competitive Intelligence team, which is part of the [Strategic Marketing](/handbook/marketing/strategic-marketing/) team.
+Pages in the DevOps tools section are maintained by the Competitive Intelligence team, which is part of the [Product and Solution Marketing](/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/) team.

 Pages in `/compare/` are shorter and focused on a single Call to Action that offers relevant resources to visitors arriving via paid advertising.
 Pages in `/compare/` are maintained by Growth Marketing team and Marketing Program Managers.